 Fishhound also offers a fishing forecast for Lake Jackson .

-The water level in Lake Jackson remains low.
-Access at boat ramps is extremely limited.
-Anglers should be able to launch small johnboats, canoes or kayaks at Miller’s Landing, Crowder Road, and Hwy 27.
+The water level in Lake Jackson has somewhat improved.
+Anglers should be able to access the lake from most boat ramps including Miller’s Landing, Crowder Road, and Hwy 27.
 Fishing for bream and shellcrackers should pick up this quarter (try wigglers or crickets).
 Black crappie fishing has been good, but will slow down throughout the quarter.
-Try top-water action for bass in the early morning or late evening.
+Try topwater action for bass in the early morning or late evening.
+Please note the bass regulation on Lake Jackson: anglers are allowed no more than 5 bass per day, only one of which may be greater than 16 inches.